Policy

 |

-will transfer experience, rights and obligations, and workers’ compensation
+rights and obligations, and workers’ compensation coverage to succeeding

-coverage to succeeding employers in accordance with all applicable laws and
+employers in accordance with all applicable laws and rules.

-policy applies to all BWC business units responsible for the review and
+applies to all BWC business units responsible for the review and processing of

 III.
 Definitions